dbhat/OML-Applications/README.md

 l) geolocationAccuracy: precision of location data in meters

-The application uses the File-tail gem (Link: https://github.com/flori/file-tail) to continuously tail the CSV file and convert the fields to Measurement Points.
+The application uses the File-tail gem (Link: https://github.com/flori/file-tail) to continuously tail the CSV file and the OML4r gem (Link: https://github.com/mytestbed/oml4r) to convert the fields to Measurement Points.